Blueberries – the blue jewel! It’s National Blueberry Month!

 Red, white and blue – our nation’s colors.
 Two of those colors are the color of my favorite fruits!
 What’s better than strawberries and blueberries?
 Not much in my book.
 That’s why I take every opportunity to use them in one of my fave, light and easy desserts.
 Strawberry/Blueberry Shortcake with Whipped Topping.
 So easy:

 Strawberry/Blueberry Shortcake with Whipped Topping

 - Whipped topping

 That’s it!
 It’s a treat anytime.
-But especially this time of the year when the brilliance of the colors coincide with our nation’s birthday.
+But especially this time of the year when the brilliance of the colors coincide with the 4th of July.
 I’ve always got berries on hand ready to go in the freezer if I can’t get them at a reasonable price at the grocery store.
-Last year I wrote a post Confessions of a Blueberry Addict.
+I previously wrote a post Confessions of a Blueberry Addict.
 Yes, I love them that much!
-Sometimes I even prefer the frozen because when thawed they’re nice and juicy.
+And yet also another post I wrote about these little blue jewels.
+What can I say, but it’s July – National Blueberry Month.
+I love having them year round because they’re easily available frozen.
+When thawed they’re nice and juicy.
 Or I’ll mix the fresh with the frozen.

 45 pounds of blueberries!